tiffbogich/plom.io/README.md

 A few years ago, such an approach would have been mostly irrelevant.
-The main reason was that very few statistical methods for complex mechanistic models were generic (i.e. could be applied to _any_ models).
+The main reason was that very few statistical methods for complex mechanistic models were generic (i.e. could be applied to _any_ model).
 On the contrary, modelers had to rely on model-specific features to be able to implement relevant statistical methods.
 The recent development of _plug-and-play_ statistical methods, e.g.
 [MIF](http://www.pnas.org/content/103/49/18438.abstract) and